bogdansolga/reactive-spring-boot/README.md

-# reactive-spring-boot
+# Reactive Programming using Spring Boot and MongoDB
-A few examples of Reactive Programming, using Spring Boot and MongoDB
+The training materials for the 'Reactive Programming using Spring Boot and MongoDB' training